Researches-Org/thegoprogramminglanguage/README.md

 * If all the methods of a named type T have a receiver type of T itself (not *T), it is safe to copy instances of that type; calling any of its methods necessarily makes a copy.
 For example, time.Duration values are liberally copied, including as arguments to functions.
 But if any method has a pointer receiver, you should avoid copying instances of T because doing so may violate internal invariants.
 For example, copying an instance of bytes.Buffer would cause t he original and t he copy to alias (§2.3.2) the same underlying array of bytes.
 Subsequent method calls would have unpredictable effects.

-* In every valid method call expression, exactly one of these t hree statements is true.
+* In every valid method call expression, exactly one of these three statements is true.

-** Either the receiver argument has the same typ  as the receiver parameter, for example both have type T or both have type *T.
+** Either the receiver argument has the same type as the receiver parameter, for example both have type T or both have type *T.
 ** Or the receiver argument is a variable of type T and the receiver parameter has type *T. The compiler implicitly takes the address of the variable.
 ** Or the receiver argument has type *T and the receiver parameter has type T. The compiler implicitly dereferences the receiver, in other words, loads the value

+* Go's interfaces are satisfied implicitly, in other words, there is no need to declare all interfaces that a given concrete type satisfies.

+* Interface type is an abstract type: it reveals only some of its methods, but does not expose the internal structure.